 Organisations are responsible for meeting all audit costs and any costs associated with rectifying any outstanding non-compliances identified through audit.

-Once the departments’ officers have evaluated the application, a recommendation will be prepared for the director of Training Services, with final approval by the executive director of Workforce NT.
+Once the departments’ officers have evaluated the application, a recommendation will be prepared for the director of Workforce Initiatives with final approval by the executive director of Workforce NT.

 Existing recognition status